luizcarlosfaria/spring-net/README.md

 This choice does not sounds good for 2018.
 Squeeze the Spring.NET responsabilities may improve community adoption, just causing needs that community will respond with new framework extensions.
 Challenges about best extension for .NET Core configuration model, MVC, and others skill must be done.

-In regards of that, this port/fork contains only two projects:
+In order of that, this port/fork contains only two projects:

 ### Spring.Core
 * A full featured Inversion of Control container